kazurayam/materialstore/docs/index.md

             assertEquals("01", material.getMetadata().get("step"));
         }

-At the statement (10), we create an instance of `java.net.URL` with a String <https://kazurayam.github.io/materialstore/images/tutorial/03_apple.png>.
-You can click this URL to see the image yourself: a red apple.
+At the line (10), we create an instance of `java.net.URL` with a String argument "<https://kazurayam.github.io/materialstore/images/tutorial/03_apple.png>".
+You can click this URL to see the image yourself.
+You should see an apple.

 I create a helper class named `my.sample.SharedMethod` with a method `createURL(String)` that instanciate an instance of `URL`.